pygame/pygame/docs/reST/ref/key.rst

       over because the indexes of the internal tuple does not correpsond to the keycodes.

+   .. versionadded:: 2.5.0
+      Iteration over the collection of bools returned by ``get_pressed`` is now restored.
+However it still does not make sense to iterate over it.
+Currently.

    .. ## pygame.key.get_pressed ##

 .. function:: get_mods